twbs/bootstrap/site/content/docs/5.2/getting-started/parcel.md

    npm init -y
    ```

-2. **Install Parcel.** Next we need to install our Parcel development dependencies:
+2. **Install Parcel.** Unlike our Webpack guide, there's only a single build tool dependency here.
+Parcel will automatically install language transformers (like Sass) as it detects them.

    ```sh
    npm i --save-dev parcel